logo

 Section image

-The strong economy of Germany coupled with internationally integrated industries and research-oriented innovative environment offer excellent career prospects for foreign students.
+The strong economy of Germany coupled with internationally integrated industries and research-orientated innovative environment offer excellent career prospects for foreign students.
 Graduates in Germany benefit from strong career opportunities, supported by an 18-month post-study work visa that allows them to seek employment after completing their studies.
 Additionally, they have the option to apply for the EU Blue Card, which facilitates access to high-skilled positions across the European Union.
 With Germany's high demand for qualified professionals across various industries, graduates are well-positioned to build successful careers in a thriving and competitive job market.
-Strategic location of the country in the center of Europe also increases access to opportunities on the continent and worldwide.
+Strategic location of the country in the centre of Europe also increases access to opportunities on the continent and worldwide.

 Support Mechanisms for International Alumni: